University of Technology Sydney

 Visa requirement: To obtain a student visa to study in Australia, international students must enrol full time and on campus.
 Australian student visa regulations also require international students studying on student visas to complete the course within the standard full-time duration.
 Students can extend their courses only in exceptional circumstances.

-Inherent (essential) requirements
+Inherent requirements

-Inherent (essential) requirements are academic and non-academic requirements that are essential to the successful completion of a course.
+Inherent requirements are academic and non-academic requirements that are essential to the successful completion of a course.
+For more information about inherent requirements and where prospective and current students can get assistance and advice regarding these, see the UTS Inherent requirements page.

-Prospective and current students should carefully read the Inherent (Essential) Requirements Statement below and consider whether they might experience challenges in successfully completing this course.
-This Statement should be read in conjunction with the UTS Student Rules.
+Prospective and current students should carefully read the Inherent Requirements Statement below and consider whether they might experience challenges in successfully completing this course.

 UTS will make reasonable adjustments to teaching and learning, assessment, professional experiences, course related work experience and other course activities to facilitate maximum participation by students with disabilities, carer responsibilities, and religious or cultural obligations in their courses.

-For course specific information see the Bachelor of Global Studies, Bachelor of Sustainability and Environment and Bachelor of Criminology Inherent (Essential) Requirements Statement
+For course specific information see the Bachelor of Global Studies, Bachelor of Sustainability and Environment and Bachelor of Criminology Inherent (Essential) Requirements Statement and the UTS Business School Inherent Requirements Statement.

 Assumed knowledge